authorNari/chip/README.md

 And, you can use it as following code:

     # a.rb
+    require "chip"
     require_chip "https://raw.github.com/gist/1417282"

     puts 1.hour

-    $ ruby -rubygems -rchip a.rb
+    $ ruby a.rb
     3600

 #### Dynamic install

     # a.rb
+    require "chip"
     require_chip "https://raw.github.com/gist/1425982"

     puts 1.minute

-    $ ruby -rubygems -rchip a.rb
+    $ ruby a.rb
     Installing...
     /path/to/.chip.d/https:__raw.github.com_gist_1425982.rb
     ---